Abstract

 Fold the square in half from up to down.

-5. Performance on Double Triangle Fold (DTF) on Various Towels.
+5. Performance on Double Triangle Fold on Various Towels.

 Example 1